transloadit/node-sdk/README.md

 }
 ```

 **Tip:** `createAssembly` returns a `Promise` with an extra property `assemblyId`.
-This can be used to retrieve the assemblyId before the assembly has even been created.
+This can be used to retrieve the Assembly ID before the Assembly has even been created.
 Useful for debugging by logging this ID when the request starts, for example:

 ```js
 const promise = transloadit.createAssembly(options)